 Students in the School of Foreign may take up to four summer courses (up to 12 transferred credits) at other domestic or foreign universities after enrolling at Georgetown.
-During the spring semester, students should complete a summer course pre-approval form and submit it to your advising dean and to Dean Kasper for non-US educational institutions (via the dean's office receptionist) with a detailed course description or syllabus.
+During the spring semester, students should complete a summer course pre-approval form and submit it to your advising dean for non-US educational institutions (via the dean's office receptionist) with a detailed course description or syllabus.

 Students must pass summer courses with a grade of C or better and provide their dean with an official transcript in order to receive credit.
 Courses taken through other universities will be listed on the Georgetown transcript, but do not impact a student's cumulative GPA.

 Foreign language courses are subjected to further conditions for transfer credit.
 Please see the form for further details.